nopSolutions/nopCommerce-Docs/en/developer/design/new-theme.md

     ![step-4](_static/new-theme/new-theme-step-4.jpg)

-1. Rename it - whatever you like to be the name of your new theme – For an instance, let's say: MyFirstTheme
+1. Rename it - whatever you like to be the name of your new theme – For instance, let's say: MyFirstTheme

     ![step-5](_static/new-theme/new-theme-step-5.jpg)